Bowness-on-Windermere 1 mile.

-A charming cottage tucked away into the heart-warming depths of Windermere, Lake District.
+A charming cottage situated amongst rural beauty on the outskirts of Bowness-on-Windermere, Lake District.

 Surrounded by pleasant views and far-reaching countryside, this retreat is perfect for couples wanting a romantic break, or just some leisure time away from it all.